ChrisCherng/p2-game-selector/README.md

 # Board Game Selector

 "Board Game Selector" is a site that uses Javascript to implement a quiz-style set of questions, in order to decide on a suitable board game for users to play/buy.
-The site will be targeted toward people who want to play or buy a board game, but are not sure which one.
+The site is targeted toward people who want to play or buy a board game, but are not sure which one.
 The site is responsive to allow for use on any device.

 ![Image of the site on a number of devices demonstrating responsiveness](/assets/images/responsive.png)